Toronto Accommodations for Expats

 Because of Toronto’s large population, and the subsequent demand for housing, securing living arrangements can be a bit of a challenge.
 While not as high as cities like New York, London, or Vancouver, rent and real estate in Toronto can be on the pricey side.
 It is, however, still considered to be a “buyer’s/renter’s market” in Toronto.
-The cost of housing has dropped a bit in the face of the current recession, but still sits much higher than you would pay in a smaller city.
-As of 2010, the average Torontonian spent about $19,000 per year on accommodations, or around $1600 per month.
+As of 2021, the average Torontonian spent about $19,000 per year on accommodations or around $2100 per month.

 Buying a House

 Houses are in high demand in Toronto, with a dwindling supply available.
 For this reason, purchasing real estate within city boundaries can be very expensive.
 The lowest that one could expect to pay for a standard 2-story house in Toronto is around $800,000.
 The value of real estate in Toronto will increase, depending on factors such as proximity to schools, amenities, the downtown sector, and reliable transit.
 Many current house-buyers are choosing to buy houses in the further east part of the city, as far as the community of Scarborough.

 Buying a Condominium